patrickomatic/django-url-imaging/README.rst

 * ``IMAGE_STORAGE_BACKEND`` – This parameter should be set to 'LocalImageStorage' for the local image storage backend.

-* ``IMAGE_WHITELIST_FN`` – A function which takes a url as an argument and uses that to decide whether or not to allow it to be processed.
-By default it is defined as ``lambda url: settings.MEDIA_URL in url`` which will allow for processing any images in your ``MEDIA_URL`` directory.

 * ``IMAGE_STORAGE_DIR`` (optional) – The full path to the directory where images should be stored if this is not set, the value is inherited from MEDIA_ROOT.
 This directory should be publicly accessible since the application doesn't serve images directly from it.